Chapter 8.15

 8.15.080 Cemetery commission.

-A. There is hereby created a cemetery commission (hereinafter referred to in this chapter as “commission”) to oversee the management of and coordinate all activities in Roslyn cemeteries.
-It is intended that this be a cooperative effort between the city and the cemetery commission.
+A. There is hereby created a cemetery commission (hereinafter referred to in this chapter as “commission”) to oversee the management and coordination of all activities in Roslyn cemeteries including, but not limited to, the following:

 B. The commission shall consist of seven members.
-Each member shall be appointed by the mayor for five-year terms.
+Each member shall be appointed by the mayor for two-year terms, staggered in such a manner that the terms of three commissioners shall expire in even-numbered years and the terms of four commissioners shall expire in odd-numbered years.
+Each term shall expire on the thirty-first day of December.
 No person holding any city office shall be a member of the cemetery commission.

 C. The cemetery commission shall elect its own presiding officer.
 The commission shall hold at least two regular meetings each year, the dates of which are to be determined by the commission, and special meetings may be called at any time by the commission chairman or the mayor.
-It shall adopt rules for the transaction of business and shall keep a written record of its meetings, resolutions, transactions, findings and determinations, which record shall be a public record.
+The commission shall adopt rules for the transaction of cemetery business and shall keep written records of its meetings, resolutions, transactions, findings, and determinations, which record shall be public records.

 D. The duties of the commission shall be to: